Hamilton Health Sciences Foundation

 Finances

-Charity Intelligence sent an update of this report to Hamilton Health Sciences Foundation for review.
+This report is an update that has been sent to Hamilton Health Sciences Foundation for review.
 Changes and edits may be forthcoming.
+Updated on June 4, 2025, by Leah DeFrancesco.

 Financial Review